ltrujello/ltrujello.github.io/docs/category_theory/Categories, Functors and Natural Transformations./Examples of Categories.md

 <span style="display:block" class="example">
 Consider any of the categories $\mon$, $\grp$, $\ring$, or
-$R\rmod$.
+$R\mod$.
 For any object of these categories, we can create the notion of a *grading*.
 Such a concept is a useful algebraic construction which appears in different areas of mathematics.
 For simplicity, we'll consider a grading on a group.